shohan4556/me/content/post/generic-class.md

        var myObj2 = new MyGenericClass<int> ();
        var myObj3 = new MyGenericClass<string> ();

+> There must be a `<T>` after the name of generic class, this is how you have to define generic class.

-Look at this example, we have instantiate the same class but **with different type**
+   Look at this example, we have instantiate the same class but **with different type (integer and string)**

 > So In simple term Generic class allow you to write class that can work
 > with any data type.